 When the check engine light illuminates on your dashboard, don’t panic, but also don’t assume everything’s fine.
 Get the car diagnosed as soon as possible before any serious damage can occur.

-If you intend to have the mystery problem solved at a shop by professionals, then just take it to a mechanic you trust for diagnosis.
-They will scan your car with their professional grade equipment, pinpoint the issue that turned on the light, and hopefully repair it promptly.
+If you intend to have the mystery problem solved at a shop by professionals, then take it to a mechanic you trust for diagnosis.
+They will scan your car with their professional-grade equipment, pinpoint the issue that turned on the light, and hopefully repair it promptly.
 If you haven’t had your car in the shop in a while, a check engine light can be a good excuse to get it looked over by your mechanic for any other problems you might not have noticed.

 If you’re a DIY mechanic who does your own service and maintenance, you have a couple of other options.
 If you don’t own any tools to communicate with the Onboard Diagnostics in your vehicle, you can take it to any parts store and just ask for a scan.
 Parts stores will gladly do this for you for free in hopes that you’ll buy parts from them to fix the issue.
 They’ll plug in a scanner – which they probably sell at their store – to the diagnostic port in your car.
 It will find a code, the associate helping you will look up what the code means, and then you’ll have your answer.
 From there, it’s up to you to decide if it’s something you can fix yourself or if you’d rather have a professional take care of it.

 Are you a garage tech pro and already have a scanner in your toolbox?
 If so, then it’s time to use it!
 There are countless different OBD scanners on the market that anyone can buy.
-Some simply tell you the code; others have full color screens with detailed information about your car.
+Some simply tell you the code; others have full-color screens with detailed information about your car.
 You can even get software and equipment for your computer to diagnose your car if you need the most data you can get out of your vehicle.
 Whatever diagnostic hardware you choose, it will come with some way to plug into your car’s diagnostic port.
 This port is a d-shaped female plug usually located underneath the steering column.
 The standard system that we use today is called OBD-II.
 OBD-II codes consist of a letter followed by four numbers.
 Since OBD-II picks up on far more than just emissions problems, different letters tell you the category of the issue turning on the check engine light.

 - P means powertrain,